 Another 1920s revolutionary design was Chanel’s little black dress.
 She took a color once associated with mourning and showed just how chic it could be for evening wear.

 In addition to fashion, Chanel was a popular figure in Parisian literary and artistic worlds.
 She designed costumes for the Ballets Russes and Jean Cocteau’s play Orphée, and counted Cocteau and artist Pablo Picasso among her friends.
 For a time, Chanel had a relationship with composer Igor Stravinsky.

 Lovelife and Scandal

 Another important romance for Chanel began in the 1920s.
-She met the wealthy duke of Westminster aboard his yacht around 1923, and the two started a decades-long relationship.
+She met the wealthy Hugh Grosvenor, Duke of Westminster, aboard his yacht around 1923, and the two started a decades-long relationship.
 In response to his marriage proposal, she reportedly said “There have been several Duchesses of Westminster—but there is only one Chanel!”

 While not officially charged, Chanel suffered in the court of public opinion.
 Some still viewed her relationship with a Nazi officer as a betrayal of her country.
 Chanel left Paris, spending some years in Switzerland in a sort of exile.
 She also lived at her country house in Roquebrune for a time.

 At the age of 70, Chanel made a triumphant return to the fashion world.
 She first received scathing reviews from critics, but her feminine and easy-fitting designs soon won over shoppers around the world.

 Death and Legacy

 Coco Chanel died on January 10, 1971, at her apartment in the Hotel Ritz.
 She never married, having once said “I never wanted to weigh more heavily on a man than a bird.”
 Hundreds crowded together at the Church of the Madeleine to bid farewell to the fashion icon.
 In tribute, many of the mourners wore Chanel suits.